10% DISCOUNT FOR MILITARY, VETERANS & SENIORS ON NEW SERVICES

 Termites can digest cellulose, which is the main component of wood.
 As with a termite colony’s behavior in the wild, termites exhibit a well-organized and persistent behavior with regard to identifying and locating potential food sources.
 As such, termites can, and likely will, consume anything that contains cellulose, including furniture, drywall, wallpaper, books, boxes, and other materials which support the structure’s integrity.

-Champion Termite & Pest Control recommends that property owners schedule termite inspections to determine the best treatment plan for their homes.
+Champion Termite & Pest Control recommends that property owners schedule termite inspections to determine the best method for how to get rid of termites.
 Additionally, we offer termite warranties for all qualifying structures to ensure that after termite extermination services, your home or business maintains proper protection with termite prevention services.

-Our pest control team will get to your termite infestation before it reaches you — we offer all-encompassing and target-specific termite prevention plans to ensure that your property is safe from termite infestations — including subterranean termites, drywood termites, and Formosan termites.
-Our subterranean termite policy includes top-shelf, name-brand, and EPA-approved termiticides; free inspections and treatments following the initial treatment and annual renewal fee; and up to $250,000 in damage repair coverage for qualifying structures; among other member-exclusive benefits.
-To enroll in our pest management plans, contact us today.
+Our pest control team will get to your termite infestation before it reaches you!
+We offer all-encompassing and target-specific termite prevention plans to ensure that your property is safe from termite infestations, including subterranean termites, drywood termites, and Formosan termites.
+Our subterranean termite policy includes top-shelf, name-brand, and EPA-approved termiticides, free inspections and treatments following the initial treatment and annual renewal fee, up to $250,000 in damage repair coverage for qualifying structures, and other member-exclusive benefits.
+Contact us today to enroll in our pest management plans.